drakkan/sftpgo/docs/rate-limiting.md

 You can also define two types of rate limiters:

 - global, it is independent from the source host and therefore define an aggregate limit for the configured protocol/s
-- per-host, this type of rate limiter can be connected to the built-in [defender](./defender.md) and generate `score_rate_exceeded` events and thus hosts that repeatedly exceed the configured limit can be automatically blocked
+- per-host, this type of rate limiter can be connected to the built-in [defender](./defender.md) and generate `score_limit_exceeded` events and thus hosts that repeatedly exceed the configured limit can be automatically blocked

 If you configure a per-host rate limiter, SFTPGo will keep a rate limiter in memory for each host that connects to the service, you can limit the memory usage using the `entries_soft_limit` and `entries_hard_limit` configuration keys.